 In Vietnam, we seek bold Proof of Concept and Transition to Scale ideas to strengthen family functioning.
-These innovative solutions should address strict parenting styles and family conflict / violence by promoting healthy communication and conflict resolution skills with the goal of improving relationships between young people and their parents / caregivers.
+These innovative solutions should include a focus on addressing strict parenting styles or family conflict / violence for young people and their parents / caregivers.

-Target Population: Young people, aged 10-24 years, and their parents / caregivers
+Target Population: Young people, aged 10-24, and their parents / caregivers

-National policies in Vietnam currently prioritize the prevention, detection, and treatment of youth mental health disorders, such as the National Plan to Prevent Non-Communicable Diseases and Mental Health Disorders (2022-2025) and the National School Health Program (2021-2025).
+National policies in Vietnam currently prioritize the prevention, detection, and treatment of youth mental health disorders, such as the National Plan to Prevent Non-Communicable Diseases and Mental Health Disorders (2022 - 2025) and the National School Health Program (2021-2025).
 Although this robust policy framework exists, there is limited focus on family functioning and the inclusion of parents / caregivers in youth mental health prevention and promotion targets and guidelines.

-We seek Ecosystem Catalyst proposals to support the prioritization and integration of improved family functioning and parental / caregiver involvement in national policies and/or guidelines that govern provinces and school settings.
+We are funding Ecosystem Catalyst projects to support the prioritization and integration of improved family functioning and parental / caregiver involvement in national policies and/or guidelines that govern provinces and school settings.